nozwock/tale-of-immortal-mods/docs/NOTES.md

+- Code blocks containing stuff in a hierarchy are class/field/function that were interesting enough for me to note here.
-Nested functions not preceded by a period `.` are static.
+- Nested functions not preceded by a period `.` are static.

 # Modding
 ## Tooling